-The City of Auburn (City) is located in East Central Alabama.
-A map of the City is provided in Appendix B. The city limits encompass an area of approximately 58.5 square miles (37,440 acres) as of January 2012.
+The City of Auburn is located in East Central Alabama.
+A map of the City is provided in Appendix B. The city limits encompass an area of approximately 58.75 square miles (37,600 acres) as of January 2013.
 The current population of Auburn is approximately 53,380 per the 2010 U.S. Census.
-There are approximately 286 miles of creeks and streams flowing through Auburn.
-From the most recent City storm drainage system inventory, the storm drainage system contains approximately 110 linear miles of storm pipe.
-The City is updating its stormwater infrastructure inventory on a routine basis using the City's survey crew.
-The City approved seven (7) residential/commercial plats in 2011 as compared to nine (9) plats in 2010.
+There are approximately 350 miles of creeks and streams flowing through Auburn.
+From the most recent City storm drainage system inventory, the storm drainage system contains approximately 122 linear miles of storm pipe.
+The City is updating its stormwater infrastructure inventory on a routine basis using the City's survey crew, as well as private surveyors.
+The City approved thirteen (13) residential/commercial plats in 2013 as compared to seven (7) plats in 2012.